-There are voids adjacent the luminaries in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+There are voids in the fire resistive barrier between the living space and garage (adjacent pipe and wire penetrations) that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.